TheSamsai/distributed-video-transcoder/README.md

 video files are stored), it can continue operating close to where it crashed.
 However, all worker information and allocated tasks will be lost and in-progress tasks must be restarted.

+The largest failure point in workers is the calls to spawn subprocesses for rsync and ffmpeg, as failures in these processed are only noticed after the process has finished with its return code.
+These failures hard to handle automatically because they are usually caused by configurations problems in the worker's operating system (dependency not installed, wrong version, etc.).
+Currently, if the worker notices that the conversion process has failed, the sub processes outputs are logged with a timestamp.
+This information is also sent to the job server for centralized logging.
+Node also takes it self down so as a way to not cause continuous problems.

 Consistency concerns are minimal due to the leader being responsible for managing the majority of the system state.
 The workers are each allocated